"You must plant the rain before you plant a seed or tree."

 Zephaniah Phiri Maseko, Zimbabwean farmer and rainwater harvesting visionary

-Zimbabwe has suffered greatly from a multi-year drought that devastated agriculture across much of southern Africa.
+Zimbabwe has suffered greatly from multi-year droughts that devastated agriculture across much of southern Africa.
 For years, the rainy season in Zaka produced little rain, and lasted only 3 to 4 months.
 When the rains come they are often heavy but brief.
 Most of the rain runs off the dry ground, carrying precious topsoil with it.
 The resulting poor quality, dry soil grows little and is hard-packed, making the runoff even worse – a classic vicious cycle.
 Rainwater harvesting and conservation combined with biointensive agriculture are working together to reverse this cycle.

 Rainwater harvesting is hot, hard, dusty work – but people are enthusiastically digging because they see the benefits.